AbateLab/DAb-seq/README.md

 * BBMap (38.57)
 * snpEff (4.3t)

 To simplify installation and enhance data reproducibility, the pipeline can also be run in a Docker container.
-A Dockerfile is included in the repo and instructions for building and running the DAb-seq image are listed in the section [DAb-seq in Docker](###dab-seq-in-docker).
+Instructions for building and running the DAb-seq image are listed in the section [DAb-seq in Docker](###dab-seq-in-docker).

+## Running the Pipeline

+The pipeline is run through the main Python script, `dabseq_pipeline.py`, which must be run sequentially in `barcode` and `genotype` modes.

 ### `barcode` Mode

-In `barcode` mode, the pipeline processes raw FASTQ files according to settings in a configuration file (see the provided example, `dabseq.cfg`).
+In `barcode` mode, the pipeline processes raw FASTQ files according to settings in a configuration file .
 The script demultiplexes DNA panel amplicons and antibody tags into single cells, aligns panel reads to the human genome, and generates a GVCF file for each cell.
-For specific usage instructions and a list of arguments, use the `-h` option.

 ### `genotype` Mode